drakkan/sftpgo/docs/kms.md

 1. a master key is provided: the encryption key is derived using the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) as defined in [RFC 5869](http://tools.ietf.org/html/rfc5869)
 2. no master key is provided: the encryption key is derived as simple hash of the random key.
 This is the default configuration.

 For compatibility with SFTPGo versions 1.2.x and before we also support encryption based on `AES-256-GCM`.
 The data encrypted with this algorithm will never use the master key to keep backward compatibility.
+You can activate it using `builtin://` as `url` but this is not recommended.

 ### Cloud providers